 Resilience Outdoor Conference is about building community.
 It is about learning from individuals who are a representation of us and who walk the same steps that we walk.
-Decolonizing outdoor education is about bringing forth all those elements that truly represent who we are.
+Delivering outdoor education in an affinity setting brings forth all those elements that truly represent who we are.
 Elements which validate, highlight and strengthen our history, culture, experiences and the land that we do this work on.

 8:00AM - 5:00PM